-- Not tolerate the abuse of children.
-This includes never accepting and always challenging or raising concerns about words or actions which downplay, justify, or promote abuse.
-This applies to anyone who is part of, comes into or works with our school. - Be child centred and ensure that we consider the best interests of children in everything that we do. - Ensure we provide a safe environment for children to learn, grow and develop and feel able to raise any concerns they may have for themselves or others. - Look out for and respond promptly and appropriately to all identified concerns, incidents or allegations of abuse or neglect of a child. - Ensure no child or group of children are treated less favourably by us than others. - Be aware of and take extra positive actions that may be needed to safeguard and promote the welfare of a child(ren) who we know are more vulnerable to experiencing abuse or discrimination. - Work in partnership with our children, their parents, carers, and other agencies.
+- Not tolerate the abuse, neglect or exploitation of children.
+This includes never accepting and always challenging or raising concerns about words or actions which downplay, justify, or promote abuse, neglect and exploitation.
+This applies to anyone who is part of, comes into or works with our school. - Be child centred and ensure that we consider the best interests of children in everything that we do.
+This includes ensuring that we enable children's voices and experiences to be heard (using communication tools and advocacy if necessary); and that children are involved in and informed about the decisions being made about them. - Ensure we provide a safe environment for children to learn, grow and develop and feel able to raise any concerns they may have for themselves or others. - Look out for and respond promptly and appropriately to all identified concerns, incidents or allegations of abuse or neglect or exploitation of a child. - Ensure no child or group of children are treated less favourably by us than others. - Be aware of and take extra positive actions that may be needed to safeguard and promote the welfare of a child(ren) who we know are more vulnerable to experiencing abuse, neglect, exploitation or discrimination. - Work in partnership with our children, their parents, carers, and other agencies.